 How to Cook Steak in a Pan (Perfect Recipe Guide) - If you want a restaurant-quality, perfect steak every time, you've landed on the right recipe.
 The most flavorful steak seasoned with kosher salt and freshly ground black pepper and cooked in olive oil, butter, garlic, and fresh herbs- the perfect juicy steak with a caramelized crust!

-Serve steak with a beautiful salad, Classic Lobster Bisque Recipe (Easy), Crispy Brussels Sprouts Recipe, and Red Skin Mashed Potatoes.
+Serve steak with a beautiful salad, Classic Lobster Bisque Recipe (Easy), Crispy Brussels Sprouts Recipe, creamed spinach or Red Skin Mashed Potatoes.

 The Best Pan Seared Steak